ShermainePeh08/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to find a vendor contact by entering one or more keywords.
+1. User chooses to find a vendor contact by providing one or more keywords.
-2. VV searches vendor contacts using the provided keyword(s).
-3. VV displays the matching vendor contacts.
+2. VV displays matching vendor contacts and their associated products (if any).

 Use case ends.

 **Extensions**

 * 1a.
-User provides no keyword.
+VV detects invalid command format
     * 1a1.
-VV displays an error indicating missing keywords.
+VV rejects the command and displays an error message indicating invalid command format.

       Use case ends.

 **Use case: UC6 - Archive a Vendor Contact**